-The following is a list of qualified changes in status that will allow you to change your elections within 31 days of the occurrence of the qualified change in status (as long as you meet the consistency requirements, as described below):
+The following is a list of qualified changes in status that will generally allow you to change your elections within 31 days of the occurrence of the qualified change in status (as long as you meet the consistency requirements, as described below).
+Please note that the 31-day deadline is temporarily extended for qualified life changes that are considered HIPAA Special Enrollment events, due to COVID-19 guidelines.